KOBAS on the Command Line¶

 Note

-- can be run on any machine where is is installed
+• can be run on any machine where it is installed

 HPC Job Schedulers